Valor Offroad Casting Process

 What Is Low Pressure Die Casting?

-Low-pressure die casting is a method of production that uses pressure – rather than gravity – to fill molds with molten aluminum.
+Low-pressure die casting is a casting process that uses pressure – rather than gravity – to fill molds with molten aluminum.
 Aluminum ingots are added via side chute.
 The holding furnace (A), located below the wheel cast, is heated until the ingots are liquid.
 The liquid metal (B) is forced upwards through a riser tube and into the wheel mold cavity (D).
 The pressure is applied constantly, sometimes in increasing increments (C), to fill the mold and hold the metal in place within the die until it solidifies.
 Once the cast has solidified, the pressure is released and any residual liquid in the tube or cavity flows back into the holding furnace for “recycling.”
 When cooled, the cast is simply removed.

 Low Pressure Cast Wheels